 - 50.1.
 These documents show all of Dorset LEP programmes, summarising the individual projects within each programme, and highlighting progress against delivery of outputs and outcomes.
-It details the amount of funding allocated as well as the match funding and total value of the project, as well as spend to date. - 50.2.
+The dashboard details the amount of funding allocated as well as the match funding and total value of projects. - 50.2.
 The forward plans outline the key milestones of delivery for each of the projects through due diligence, design, construction and completion.
 These documents can be found on our website. - 50.3.
 Further details about our funded programmes are below.